panchi64/auto-ytdlp/README.md

 1. **Multi-video Downloading**: It can download multiple videos at once, so you're not sitting there, twiddling your thumbs waiting for one video to finish and then manually starting the next one.
 2. **SHHH**: Download limits suck, that's why I added VPN support, which automatically switches IPs, so you can fly "under the radar" (for legal reasons that's a joke).
 3. **Easy to Use**: The CLI interface is straightforward.
 You can see what's downloading, pause stuff, and remove things from the queue - all without breaking a sweat.
 4. **Flexible**: I added a config file where you can tweak settings to your heart's content.
-Want to limit your bandwidth?
+Want to make sure your IP changes after a couple of downloads?
 No problem.
-Need to change how often the VPN switches?
-Easy-peasy.
 5. **Hard shell**: It can handle long download sessions like a champ.
 If something goes wrong, it'll let you know, and you can gracefully shut it down without losing progress.
 6. **Organized**: It keeps track of what you've already downloaded and pulls down video metadata too, so you're not left with a bunch of mystery files.